-His passion for music was first found in singing at a young age with his mother and in church.
+His passion for music was first found in singing as a child with his mother and in church.
 His earliest musical influences were songwriters Jon Gibson, Stevie Wonder, and DC Talk.
 He sang in choirs at school and took piano lessons until the age of 11 when he picked up the drums.
-After all the years of singing and melody, it was the rhythm that brought it together.
-Through the drum set and marching snare, he was able to explore the different beats of music.
-It would be until later in college that he learned guitar and how to produce himself.
+After all the years of singing and melody, it was the rhythm that defined his feel of music.
+Through the drum set and marching snare, he was able to explore the beats behind different genres of music.
+In college, he taught himself how to play guitar and started producing his own songs.

 Christopher’s love for songwriting came out of a college english class assignment where he had to dissect a literary work and convey the larger interpretations.
 Being an avid fan of lyricists, he chose the song “Hip Hop Saved My Life” by Lupe Fiasco.
-Through analyzing the multiple layers in that song, he realized the beauty in songwriting.
+Through analyzing the story, theme, and message of that song, he realized the beauty in songwriting.
 It was the first time he believed that songwriting could save his life.
-That summer, he wrote his first song and knew it was his form of musical expression.
+That summer, he wrote his first song and knew it was his form of artistic expression.

 Watson’s message is clear: love and understanding.
 His easy-listening sound conveys this truth.
-The beauty of song is that there is a beginning and end.
-The best part about enjoying songs is sharing the moment, whether it’s with yourself or at a concert.
+The beauty of a song is that it mirrors our lives.
+Every song has a beginning and an end, and its our job as artists and people to make the time in-between as beautiful as possible.